bsdinis/feedback/lessons/06_specificity_change_practice.md

 # 6. Specificity of feedback II.
 The trip from general to specific feedback: Practice

 Hi again!
-Now you need to help in the next section.
-Taking into account the code reviews from the section 5, now we need your expertise in converting this generic feedback into specific feedback.
+Now you need to help us in the next section.
+Taking into account the code reviews from the section 5, now we need your expertise into converting this generic feedback to specific feedback.
 Please, leave your comments below.

 1st Tak.
 Taking into account this code review from Pedro: